-- May be required to participate in one-on-one sessions with ATP faculty to help with the academic shortcoming. - Will be required to improve deficient areas.
-A remediation contract will be established by the ATP faculty.
-Contracts will be constructed according to the individual student's needs. - Will be dismissed from the ATP for failure to correct problem areas in the designated time frame.
+• May be required to participate in one-on-one sessions with program faculty to help

+- with the academic shortcoming. - Will be required to improve deficient areas.
+A remediation contract will be established by program faculty.
+Contracts will be constructed according to the individual student's needs. - Will be dismissed from the program for failure to correct problem areas in the designated time frame.

-Non-academic
+Non-academic Misconduct